 Institute BL also works to raise employee awareness about the social perspective.

-By implementing R&D programs in partnership with the world of research, BL Institute is pursuing an Open Innovation Strategy and imagines how to improve:
+By implementing R&D programs in partnership with the research world, BL Institute is pursuing an Open Innovation Strategy and imagines how to improve:

 Accessibility – Processing Algorithms – Intelligent Architectures – Sustainable Development – Next generation ergonomics (human-machine interaction) – Fragility and dependency management – Interoperability – Trust in the digital age – E-Tourism – Image processing (Artificial Intelligence) – Electronic Vote

-Since 2014, the Developer’s School enhances the knowledge of in-house learners in the latest technologies, offering a degree in Computer Designer and Developer.
+Since 2014, the Developer’s School enhances the knowledge of in-house learners in the latest technologies, offering a degree in Computer Design and Developepment.

 Berger-Levrault Spain includes a classroom in its offices dedicated to the vocational training of around twenty students on study programs with courses taught by employees.